ModByDaylight/Documentation/docs/Development/ModdingGuides/EmissionMaps.md

 - [UModel](https://www.gildor.org/en/projects/umodel)
 - [HxD](https://mh-nexus.de/en/hxd/)

-## Part 1: How to change the color of EM Maps
+## How to change the color of EM Maps

 1. Open your Dead By Daylight folder in UModel.